databricks-industry-solutions/security-analysis-tool/docs/setup.md

 2. List account workspaces to analyze with SAT
    * Goto  \<SATProject\>/notebooks/Setup/1.list_account_workspaces_to_conf_file and Run -> Run all
-   * This creates configuration file as noted at the bottom of the notebook.
+   * This creates a configuration file as noted at the bottom of the notebook.

     <img src="./images/list_workspaces.png" width="70%" height="70%">

    * Goto  \<SATProject\>/configs/workspace_configs.csv and update the file for each workspace listed as a new line.
-     You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyzed by the SAT.
+     You will need to set analysis_enabled as True or False based on if you would like to enroll a workspace to analyze by the SAT.

      Set alert_subscriber_user_id to a valid user login email address to receive alerts by workspace
      Note: Please avoid  “+” character in the alert_subscriber_user_id values due to a limitation with the alerts API.